HKUST-Aerial-Robotics/FIESTA/README.md

 ## Release History
 Prediction: 1.0.0 will be our first elegant version.
+* 0.5.3
+    * CHANGE: Improve the performance of the depth conversion process
 * 0.5.2
     * ADD: Support local map
     * ADD: Support raw depth image as input, and depth filter of consistency